 What about the water in the Canal du Midi?

 As recently as the 1970’s people held swimming competitions in the canal, but now, sadly the water is too dirty.
 The boats empty their sewer tanks directly into the canal and the flow of the water is too slow to compensate the waste.
 Even the fisherman throw back their catch, not risking their health and there are accounts of dogs dying from drinking the slow sludgy waters.
+Not to mention the pesticides that flow from the vineyards, which causes the canal to glow fluorescent green once a year.

 I would love to see sewer-tank emptying stations along the shores of the midi, as well as a healthy number of petrol, fresh water filling and electric outlets for people to enjoy.
 Here in Capestang village a plan is in place to built up our mooring area with added services.
 A step in the right direction.
 If only the rest of the harbours and boat villages could do their part in cleaning up the canal.